andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Slice_Timing_Correction.rst

 .. _Slice_Timing_Correction.rst

-Slice-Timing Correction
+Chapter 4: Slice-Timing Correction
 ^^^^^^^^^^

 Unlike a photograph, in which the entire picture is taken in a single moment, an fMRI volume is acquired in **slices**.
 Each of these slices takes time to acquire - from tens to hundreds of milliseconds.

 The two most commonly used methods for creating volumes are sequential and interleaved slice acquisition.
-Sequential slice acquisition acquires each adjacent slice consecutively, either from bottom to top or top to bottom.
+Sequential slice acquisition acquires each adjacent slice consecutively, either bottom-to-top or top-to-bottom.
 Interleaved slice acquisition acquires every other slice, and then fills in the gaps on the second pass.
 Both of these methods are illustrated in the video below.

 .. figure:: SliceTImingCorrection_Demo.gif